Student-only jobs: you can find our jobs for students here.

 East London Students' Union is a progressive charity that supports around 24,000 students that study at the University of East London.
 We are based in one of the most diverse boroughs in Europe and our membership proudly reflects the communities where we are based.

 Our purpose is to support and empower our students by representing their views and providing a range of supportive services, events and activities to make university life the amazing experience it should be.
 Our Docklands offices were fully refurbished last year.
-We're currently refurbishing our common rooms and reception area.
-Earlier this year in Stratford, we launched an excellent new space with sitting around areas, reception, performance rooms and meetings room.
+We're currently refurbishing our common room and reception area, and launching a new café.
+This year, we launched an excellent new space on our Stratford campus with sitting around areas, reception, performance rooms and meetings room.

 We're now working to build a students' union that champions their aspirations and can deliver what's needed to make a difference.
 We're excited about this and have invested in several new posts to give us the expertise needed.